|

 The point here is that you CANNOT rely on a bathroom scale to provide you with accurate or useful information!
 The simple fact that your scale weight can change by several pounds in a day, simply because of your choices regarding drinking and urinating, and to some point, defecating, makes scale readings essentially irrelevant, except on a gross level.
 The fact that doctors' exams always include scale weight, and even weigh-ins for professional boxing matches do, does not give them any more credibility than this.

 As a side note here, we have provided, free, a set of presentations of a very simple, easy, quick and cheap way that you can monitor your actual body density, which means your actual bodyfat quantity, amazingly accurately.
 If this is done daily or weekly, and graphed as described there, you can get VERY accurate information regarding whether your diet or exercise is actually having any good or bad effect.
 The feedback you get by that method is immediate and accurate, and it can give you extra incentive to keep eating those nasty vegetables!
 Whether your bathroom scale agrees or disagrees is sort of irrelevant!
-You may want to check out a fun method of monitoring bodyfat!
+You may want to check out Bodyfat - Accurate and Easy Determination

 The great accuracy of that system provides a level of feedback that a bathroom scale cannot provide, and it can give reinforcement for ANYTHING you happen to do that improves your bodyfat percentage!
 Even if that is simply the avoidance of a single food like french fries or ice cream!
 You WILL likely see some backsliding associated with a giant Thanksgiving dinner, but if your graph is GENERALLY sloped downward, no real problem!